apache/arrow/docs/source/developers/guide/step_by_step/testing.rst

          python -m pytest pyarrow

-      If the tests start failing try to recompile PyArrow or C++.
+      If the tests start failing, try to recompile PyArrow or C++.

       .. note::

          **Recompiling Cython**

-         If you change only the .py file you do not need to recompile PyArrow.
-But you have to that if you make changes in .pyx or .pxd files.
+         If you only make changes to `.py` files, you do not need to recompile PyArrow.
+However, you should recompile it if you make changes in `.pyx` or `.pxd` files.

          To do that run this command again: